LieuweJ/tic-tac-dojo/NOTES.md

 - Game asks players to move until won.
 - R: Only make the 'makeMove method' a private method.
 - Game asks players to move until tie.
+- R: Refactor 'makeMove' to only make the move, move more logic to method 'Play'

 🚧 WIP
-- R: Refactor 'makeMove' to only make the move, move more logic to method 'Play'
+- Game should communicate win with name of player, rather than X / O

 ⚠️ TODO
-- Game should communicate with name of player, rather than X / O
+- Game should communicate tie with name of player, rather than X / O
+-
 🅿️ PARKED